Find in Files

 To specify what node types and parts of an XML document should be searched, check the Advanced XML Search check box and then select the required node types.

-You can specify what files should be searched by checking either the Only in Current File check box or the Search on Disk check box.
-If you choose to search on disk, you can select a folder or a project to search (after checking the Search On Disk check box).
+You can specify where to search: (i) in a Project; (ii) in the files currently open in XMLSpy; (iii) in a project; or (iv) in a folder.
 When a project folder is selected, external folders added to the project can be skipped.
 The files to be searched can be filtered by file extension and a star (xml* or xsl*, for example).
 The separator between two file extensions can be a comma or a semi-colon (xml*;xsl*, for example).
 The star character can also be used as a wildcard.

 The instances of the Find string at all the search locations are listed in the Find in Files window.
 Clicking on one of the listed items opens that file in Text View and highlights the item.